DNACENSolutions/dnac_ansible_workflows/workflows/inventory/README.md

 | Voice VLAN   | Provide a voice VLAN                                                                                                                               |
 | Port Description | Enter or modify the port description.
 Delete the description by providing an empty port description.                                                                      |

-## Provision Device

-You can assign devices to sites and provision wired and wireless devices in the inventory.
-The devices should already be in the inventory and reachable.

 ## How to Validate Input